I Like Big Bows & I Cannot Lie: The Ultimate Spring Porch Statement

 Once the structure was solid, we wrapped the bow with a canvas drop cloth painted pink, smoothing out the edges to create a seamless look.

-wrapping the chicken wire in the painted canvas drop cloth
+Spring Arbor DIY Bow wrapping the chicken wire with the painted canvas drop cloth

 Step 3: Strengthening the Bow (Foam & Spray Foam Tricks)

-To add durability and maintain shape, we incorporated rigid foam board down the middle of the bow.
+A painted drop cloth is heavy, so to add durability and maintain shape, we incorporated rigid foam board down the middle of the bow.
 Then, we filled the bottom half of the interior with big gaps spray foam—a trick to help hold everything together while hiding the chicken wire.
+We did all of this before installing it onto the arbor, this allowed the bow to keep its shape while being transported and installed.

-inside of the bow structure showing the foam
+inside of the diy spring bow structure showing the foam

 How You Can Recreate This Look at Home